-2017 through 2021 - No field investigations or stormwater sampling to impaired waters was conducted.
+2017 through 2022 - No field investigations or stormwater sampling to impaired waters was conducted.

-2022 - It is anticipated that impaired water investigations and stormwater sampling of at least half of the stormwater outfalls which discharge directly to impaired water (Connecticut River and Long Island Sound) will be completed in 2022.
+2023 - Approximately 50% of the MS4 stormwater outfalls which discharge directly to impaired water (Connecticut River and Long Island Sound) were dry weather screened.
+Dry Weather Screening of the remaining outfalls will be completed in 2024.